-(DJPR) If you are looking at property in a rural zone, consider: Is the surrounding land use compatible with your lifestyle expectations?
+If you are looking at property in a rural zone, consider:

+- Is the surrounding land use compatible with your lifestyle expectations?
 Farming can create noise or odour that may be at odds with your expectations of a rural lifestyle.
-For information about what impacts you should expect and how to manage them, visit New Are you considering removing native vegetation?
+For information about what impacts you should expect and how to manage them, visit New landholders - Agriculture Victoria. - Are you considering removing native vegetation?
 There are regulations which affect your ability to do so on private property.
-The limitations on clearing and processes for legal clearing are set out Do you understand your obligations to manage weeds and pest animals?
-Visit Managing invasive plants and animals - Agriculture Does the property adjoin crown land, have a water frontage, contain a disused government road, or are there any crown licences associated with the land?
-For more information, visit Forests and reserves - Earth resource activity, such as mining geothermal and greenhouse gas sequestration permits, leases and licences, Victoria.
-Can you build new dwellings?
-Contact the local council for more You may wish to find out more about exploration, mining and quarrying activity on or near the property and consider the issue of petroleum, For more information, visit: Maps, reports and data - Department of Jobs, Precincts and Regions Community and land use - DJPR.
+The limitations on clearing and processes for legal clearing are set out at Native vegetation - DELWP. - Do you understand your obligations to manage weeds and pest animals?
+Visit Managing invasive plants and animals - Agriculture Victoria. - Can you build new dwellings?
+Contact the local council for more information. - Does the property adjoin crown land, have a water frontage, contain a disused government road, or are there any crown licences associated with the land?
+For more information, visit Forests and reserves - DELWP.

+Earth resource activity, such as mining

+You may wish to find out more about exploration, mining and guarrying activity on or near the property and consider the issue of petroleum, geothermal and greenhouse gas sequestration permits, leases and licences, extractive industry authorisations and mineral licences.